wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 object (i.e., changing the state of the block from busy to free), and just uses a variable to remember a future state change.

+`class DirectoryLine` also implements several getter and setter functions to query and update the coherence information.
+Specifically, caller can add or remove sharers, query whether a particular cache is a sharer, or whether there is any sharer at all.
+In addition, the owner can be set or removed, and the coherence state can be changed to one of the four states.

 ### Replacement Manager

 #### Replacement Information